 What Are Bourbon Balls?

-A delicacy that originated in the South, Bourbon Balls are a popular addition to holiday cookie trays worldwide.
+A delicacy that originated in the South, Bourbon Balls are a popular addition to holiday cookie trays throughout the country.
 They’re easy to make, incredibly delicious and combine chopped pecans and punchy bourbon rolled with butter and powdered sugar…and covered in a lovely chocolate coating.
 If you’re staying on theme, they make a fantastic compliment to my decadent Bourbon Brownies.
 Just sayin’.

-My Grandma made her Bourbon Balls no bake only, which makes them incredibly appealing for holiday gift giving!
+My Grandma made these no bake only, which makes them incredibly appealing for holiday gift giving!
 They leave the oven free, so you can technically make two types of cookies at once!
 We’ve all had those optimistic times that start out as a good idea but end with sleepless night and exhaustion getting the neighbors’ goodies finished!
-Bourbon Balls can help change that.
+These can help change that.
 More treats, less bake.
 Good idea?

 How Do You Make Bourbon Balls?